 Who Can Help?

-If you are worried that your teenager is not sleeping well, not eating well, not looking after themselves, doing things that put them at risk of harm, or having a bad time at school, then ask for help.
 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text ChatHealth on 07480635060 for confidential advice from one of our team.